Stay Away From Scoliosis Brace, Reinforcement & Props!

 Straps and Reinforcements of the Spine have shown little to no Benefits

-Bracing was a great option in the 1500’s when Ambrose Pare, a French surgeon developed it for spinal deformities such as scoliosis.
-However, times have changed and today’s modern therapeutic approaches are superior to that which was available some 500 years ago.
+Bracing was a great option in the 1500s when Ambrose Pare, a French surgeon developed it for spinal deformities such as scoliosis.
+However, times have changed and today’s modern therapeutic approaches are superior to those provided a few years ago, let alone some 500 years (when bracing stated).
 As such, we encourage parents with scoliotic children and adults with scoliosis to opt for target-specific treatment and to avoid any form of bracing for scoliosis whenever possible.
 However, there are situations where a brace can be helpful.
 So, the only time we would recommend a brace is for infants (infantile scoliosis) who are diagnosed with scoliosis.
 Before we expand on this topic, it would serve us better if we provide some basic information on the types of braces available.

 Types of Supports, Belts, Straps or Reinforcements Available for the Scoliotic Spine in Malaysia